 For a municipality, state, federal, or other governmental agency: Either a principal executive officer or ranking elected official.
 For the purposes of this part, a principal executive officer of a federal agency includes the chief executive officer having responsibility for the overall operations of a principal geographic unit of the agency (e.g., a Regional Administrator of the U.S. Environmental Protection Agency (U.S. EPA)).
 For the purposes of the Department of Defense Military Services, a principal executive officer includes a commanding officer of an installation, base, or tenant organization.

+"SAE J1667" means SAE Recommended Practice SAE J1667 “Snap-Acceleration Smoke Test Procedure for Heavy-Duty Diesel-Powered Vehicles,” as issued February 1996 (“1996-02”), which is incorporated herein by reference.

-"Seaport" means the property where marine and seaport terminals are typically located for the loading and unloading of water-borne commerce onto and from ocean-going vessels.
+"Seaport" means the property where marine and seaport terminals are located for the loading and unloading of water-borne commerce onto and from ocean-going vessels.
 For purposes of this regulation, seaport does not include seaport property that is not primarily used to engage in water-borne commerce.

 "Seaport or port authority" means those entities, either public or private, that are responsible for the operations of seaports.